-Notes from The Big Thirst: The Secret Life and Turbulent Future of Water by Charles Fishman:
+Charles Fishman, writing in The Big Thirst: The Secret Life and Turbulent Future of Water (2011):

 Americans spent $21 billion on bottled water in 2009.
 It doesn’t seem like an astonishing sum of money—about $65 per person, $1.25 a week.
 But in the context of water, $21 billion is huge.

 Consider, for instance, what Americans spend for all the water delivered to their homes—350 gallons per family per day, 365 days a year.
 The water bill comes to about $412 a year.
 Which means we spend $46 billion a year on all the household water we use all year long—to run the morning shower, to boil the pasta, to water the lawn.
 As a nation, we spend $46 billion for a year’s water, always on, whenever we need it.
 And we spend another $21 billion—almost half as much—for bottled water, for an amount of water that wouldn’t get us through eight hours of water use at home on any given day.

 But there’s an even more arresting comparison.
 We spend about $29 billion a year maintaining our entire water system in the United States—the drinking water treatment plants, the pump stations, the pipes in the ground, the wastewater treatment plants.

 So as a nation, we spend very nearly as much on water delivered in small crushable plastic bottles as we do on sustaining the entire water system of the country.